phurbalama/Spring-Security/README.md

 # Spring-Security
--Spring Security with JSON Web Token
+1. Spring Security with JSON Web Token
--Spring Security using JPA
+2. Spring Security using JPA
--Spring Security using JDBC
+3. Spring Security using JDBC
--Spring Security with inMemoryAuthentication
+4. Spring Security with inMemoryAuthentication